aakarsh27/smart-attendance-capturing-system/README.md

 this is my college project

-i need to create a reposit
+i need to create a repositor